Dan (he/him) – Therapist, Companion, Witness

 I work as an integrative therapist and specialise in working with addictions and/or substance misuse, as well as LGBTQ+ mental health.
 I draw on person-centred/humanistic theories, looking at what’s going on in the here and now, as well as drawing on psychodynamic theories, looking at the past and its impact on the present.

-As we start our journey, I tend to do lots of listening and some asking of questions, to begin to paint a picture of who you are and how life is for you, creating a space that feels non-judgmental and safe for you to share yourself with me.
-The pace is set by you, by what you bring to the sessions and how you want to use them.
-We will do regular reviews to see how things are going, and to see if you want to continue working on what brought you to therapy - whether that’e because you’d like to look at other things, or you feel it’s time to work towards an ending.
+As we start our journey, I do lots of listening and some asking of questions, to begin to paint a picture of who you are and how life is for you, creating a space that feels non-judgmental and safe for you to share with me.
+The pace and agenda are set by you, by what you bring to the sessions and how you want to use them.
+We will do regular reviews to see how things are going, and to see if you want to continue working on what brought you to therapy - whether that’s because you’d like to look at other things, to start working more deeply, or you feel it’s time to work towards an ending.

 I’m a member of the BACP and adhere to their ethical framework.
 I make use of regular supervision and personal therapy for myself.